Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Steady analytical solution

 This expression illustrates that the detonation velocity for the solution with sonic points is given by the net energy evolved from the lead shock to the sonic plane.

-The second portion of the generalized CJ condition \eqref{eq:Generalized_CJ_condition}, the balance of reaction rates, permits the reaction progress values along the limiting characteristic to be established.
-Since the first and second exothermic reactions are sequential, the balance of rates must occur between either the first and loss (third) reaction, or the second reaction and the losses, \textit{i.e.} $r_{1} = r_{3}$ or $r_{2} = r_{3}$.
+The second portion of the generalized CJ condition \eqref{eq:Generalized_CJ_condition}, the balance of reaction rates (zero thermicity condition), permits the reaction progress values along the limiting characteristic to be established.
+Since the first and second exothermic reactions are sequential, the balance of rates must occur between either the first and loss (third) reaction, or the second reaction and the loss, {i.e.} $r_{1} Q_{1} + r_{3} Q_{3} = 0$ or $r_{2} Q_{2} + r_{3} Q_{3} = 0$.
 Denoting these sonic points as A and B respectively, two solutions are obtained

 for the sonic point closest to the shock, and